- Endoscopic Retrograde Cholangiopancreatography ERCP

 Location and parking

 Enter the Salem Hospital campus at the Upper Entrance (the entrance with the traffic lights) off of Highland Ave.
 Enter the campus and bear left.
-Follow the drive and the entrance to Endoscopy will be on the left.
+Follow the drive and the entrance to Endoscopy Center will be on the left.
 Patient parking is available.